Hong Kong Student Visa

 b) Don’t break the law.
 Sounds like common sense but in HK doing so can result in your student visa being cancelled and you will need to leave.
 So, be a good citizen and behave!

-c) Make sure you are attending your lessons regularly.
+c) Attend your lessons regularly!
 The School can cancel your visa if you don’t turn up!

 Visiting Hong Kong Visa Requirements